ishfaqirsham/find-it/README.md

-# Lost and Found Item System — OOP Edition
+# Find-iT. — OOP Edition

 A campus lost-and-found web app built with **PHP (OOP), a small custom MVC-style framework, and MySQL**.
 Users can report lost items, report